 Nothing can make a parent panic more than the thought of their child coming down with a fever or season flu.
 Young children are prone to falling ill because their immune systems are not strong enough to fight toxic air and seasonal allergies.
 This pandemic has made to be more conscious about child health and their immunity.
 While seeing your child’s discomfort can be difficult, it’s important for parents to remember that fever in children is not necessarily a bad thing.
 A temperature below 102 degrees means that your child’s immune system is working hard to fight off an infection.
-Instead of rushing your child to a doctor, you can use a few natural fever remedies to ease your child’s discomfort and prevent their temperature from rising.
-Keep reading to explore 5 natural remedies to cure your child’s fever using Indian natural home remedies.
+Instead of rushing your child to a doctor, you can use a few natural home remedies to reduce your child’s discomfort and prevent their temperature from rising.
+Keep reading to explore how to reduce fever in child naturally and cure your child’s fever using Indian natural home remedies.

 The real danger of a child running temperature isn’t the fever in itself, but dehydration – a common side-effect.
 Your child’s fever might make them sweat excessively and lose important minerals.
 This is why you need to ensure your child drinks enough fluids through the day to compensate for the electrolytes (s)he is losing.
-A hot bowl of soup is one of the best home remedies for fever in kids.
-Not only is soup full of essential vitamins and minerals, but is easier for your child to digest.
+A hot bowl of soup is one of the best home remedies to reduce fever in kids.
+Not only is a soup full of essential vitamins and minerals, but is easier for your child to digest.
 Try avoiding instant soups as homemade is always the healthiest option.
 There are plenty of easy and healthy soup recipes which you can make in no time at all.